dye784/Chat-App/README.md

 2. Enzyme tests.
 3. Redux Thunk tests.
 4. Socket.io tests.
-5. New messages for each channel
+5. Display new messages for each channel.
+6. Auto scroll to bottom on new message.